rstudio/packrat/custom-repos.md

 title: How to Set Up a Custom CRAN-like Repository
 ---

+## Introduction

 This document will walk you through how to create a custom, CRAN-like repository.
+We will:

+1. Create a CRAN-like repository called `sushi` on disk,
+2. Generate and uploada a package called `sashimi` to this repository,
+3. Use `install.packages()` to install the package.

+You might also find the
+[official R
+documentation](http://cran.r-project.org/doc/manuals/r-release/R-admin.html#Setting-up-a-package-repository)
-We will create a CRAN-like repository on-disk, add a package to it, and then use `install.packages()` to install it.
-You might also find the [offical R documentation](http://cran.r-project.org/doc/manuals/r-release/R-admin.html#Setting-up-a-package-repository) on the topic helpful as a reference.
+on the topic helpful as a reference.

+## Let's get started!

 First, we create the directory itself -- we'll put it at `~/local-cran`: